José María Errandonea

-José María Errandonea Urtizberea (born 12 December 1940) is a former Spanish professional road bicycle racer.
+José María Errandonea Urtizberea (born 12 December 1940) is a Spanish former professional road bicycle racer.
 He won a stage in the 1967 Tour de France and wore the maillot jaune for one day.
 He also won a stage in the 1966 Vuelta a España as well as several stages and the 1968 overall of the Euskal Bizikleta.
 He also competed in the sprint and team pursuit events at the 1960 Summer Olympics.